Extraordinary X-Men: Apocalypse Wars

 After a successful mission in the Savage Land to rescue Sunfire, Storm gives Colossus permission to train a team of students for battles.
 Anole, No-Girl, Glob Herman, and Ernst begin training.
-Storm doesn't trust Sunfire, claiming that "he and Cyclops" caused the Terrigen Mist.
+Storm does not trust Sunfire, claiming that "he and Cyclops" caused the Terrigen Mist.
 They then rescue Nightcrawler, who is hunted by a mob in Germany.
 Storm and Jean delve into his mind to rid him of his mental instability, but find out he discovered a mutant genocide which unhinged him.
-Cerebro then discovers 600 mutant signatures, called the Ark, in Tokyo and agrees to send Colossus and this young team to investigate.
+Cerebro then discovers 600 mutant signatures, called the Ark, in Tokyo and agrees to send Colossus and the team to investigate.
 Sugar Man was experimenting with mutant genomes and starts a self-destruct, but Colossus and his team teleport with it into the future.
 Storm and the Extraordinary X-Men quickly follow, but the one minute delay turns into 12 months difference in the future time line, called Omega World.

 Glob, No-Girl, Ernst, and Anole have been on the run from the new Horseman of Apocalypse: Colossus, Deadpool, Moon Knight, and Venom.
 The team loses the mutant genomes, but then tracks the horseman to Apocalypse's temple.
 Wolverine gets absorbed by Venom and the rest of the team deal with the Horseman, so Storm and Nightcrawler teleport into the temple to find the genomes.
-They find Apocalypse, now a millennia old, using every last vestige of his energy in keeping Beyond World from collapsing.
+They find Apocalypse, now a millennium old, using every last vestige of his energy in keeping Beyond World from collapsing.
 He has been attempting to create his vision of a perfect world.
 He believes mutant-kind is doomed, so he destroyed the Ark.
 Nightcrawler is furious and stabs him, then Omega World begins to collapse.
 Magik finally rejoins them but – after finding that her protege, Sapna, is fated to destroy the X-Men – subdues Colossus and returns them home.
 Storm also brings the elderly Apocalypse since Colossus is still in Horseman form.
 Back in the present, Magik also finds that Sapna has abandoned X-Haven and Apocalypse is forced to revert Colossus, but instead uses the last of his power to teleport Colossus to Clan Akkaba.